thatbudakguy/qg/adventures/trouble-in-paradise.md

 + Abduction of Mithriel
 + Sandesyl sends Tyrael, using _disguise self_ to appear as a normal soldier of the Cold Hand, into Evereska in search of one with knowledge of High Magic.
 The Spawn talks to several students at the [College](../locations/evereska/college-of-magic.md) and is eventually directed to the [Unicorn and Crescent Inn](../locations/evereska/unicorn-and-crescent-inn.md), where he finds Mithriel Summergale, student of Araevin.
 On learning that Mithriel has studied High Magic, Tyrael convinces her to accompany him to the Groaning Cave, where Sandesyl uses _dominate person_ to force Mithriel to open the door to the Mythal Chamber.

++ Ches 12<br/>day
++ Cult forces assemble
++ After being contacted by Sandesyl, Severin Silrajin authorizes the assembly of an army to retake the Hoard of Tiamat and the Black Dragon Mask from the wreck of Skyreach.
+Preparing for the Mythal's defenses to be lowered, Severin orders the _Draakhorn_ to be sounded, and commands Varram the White to lead a detachment of dragons who assemble at the Well of Dragons to Evereska.

 + Ches 12<br/>night
 + Abduction of the sick
 + On learning that Mithriel lacks the power to corrupt Evereska's mythal on her own, Sandesyl resolves to make up the gap in High Mages required for a _Ritual of Complement_ by paying the cost in lives.
 She again sends Tyrael into the city, this time to visit the Floating Gardens, where the sick are tended to by the clerics of the Seldarine, including High Huntress [Thia Riverwall](../npcs/thia-riverwall.md).
 Tyrael abducts two elves, Laethan and Morian, who are suffering from [Marsh fever](https://forgottenrealms.fandom.com/wiki/Marsh_fever).

-+ Ches 13<br/>day
-+ Cult forces assemble
-+ After being contacted by Sandesyl, Severin Silrajin authorizes the assembly of an army to retake the Hoard of Tiamat and the Black Dragon Mask from the wreck of Skyreach.
-Preparing for the Mythal's defenses to be lowered, Severin orders the _Draakhorn_ to be sounded, and commands Varram the White to lead a detachment of dragons who assemble at the Well of Dragons to Evereska.

-+ Ches 15<br/>night
++ Ches 12<br/>night
 + Cult attacks
-+ With a new moon leaving the power of the Mythal at its weakest, Sandesyl sacrifices the sick elves using _soultheft_ and forces Mithriel to use their power to alter the Mythal, removing its forbiddance against dragons.
++ With no time left to waste, Sandesyl sacrifices the sick elves using _soultheft_ and forces Mithriel to use their power to alter the Mythal, removing its forbiddance against dragons.
 The Cult forces, including the dragons Vorgansharax (adult green), Lennithon (adult blue), and Glazhael (adult white), attack after nightfall, ravaging the forces in the Vine Vale and quickly taking control of the wreck of Skyreach.

 + Later?
 + Orders from Waterdeep